swtv-kaist/cs458-spring23/clang-api/README.md

 _________
 ### ```Stmt* FunctionDecl::getBody(), bool FunctionDecl::hasBody(), string FunctionDecl::getName()```
 _________
 These functions can be used to obtain information about the given function.

-Usage:
+Example:
 ```C++
 bool VisitFunctionDecl(FunctionDecl *f) {